 The retrieved CO2 profile is then collapsed into a column, XCO2.
 Recent work has alternatively partitioned the information into two partial columns (Kulawik et al., 2017).
-Post-processing quality screening and linear bias corrections based on various

-- 5 L2 retrieved parameters are then performed on XCO2.
-The corrections are based on the slope of XCO2 error versus different retrieved values, where the XCO2 error is estimated from retrieved XCO2 minus either (a) a constant value, in the southern hemisphere, "The Southern Hemisphere Approximation", (b) values from surface-based observations from TCCON stations, (c) the mean of small areas (less than 1 degree), or (d) a multi-model mean (Mandrake et al., 2015).
-We study the effects of the post-process bias correction in Section 4.3.
-The simulations in this paper differ from the operational retrieval in that the - 10 fluorescence true state is set to zero, although fluorescence is still retrieved; and amplitudes of spectral residual patterns are not retrieved; except for these minor differences, these simulated retrievals are identical to the operational v7 retrievals.
-We refer the interested reader to O'Dell et al (2018) for a full description of the operational retrieval, including retrieved variables and bias correction. - 15 Simulation studies can be used to understand and probe retrieval results.
-There are many different ways to assess errors, listed here in order of increasing complexity and non-linearity: - Linear estimates of errors, which assumes moderate linearity of the retrieval system (Connor et al., 2008; Connor et al., 2016), useful for surveying impacts of different errors with linear assumptions - 20 2) Error estimates from non-linear retrievals of simulated radiances using a fast, simplified radiative transfer, called the surrogate model (Hobbs et al., 2017).
-This system does not result in the discrepancy of larger actual versus predicted error - 3) Error estimates from non-linear retrievals of simulated radiances generated using the operational L2 forward model, called the "simplified true state", which has the advantage that the true state is within the span of the retrieval vector and the linear estimate should be valid - 4) Error estimates from non-linear retrievals of simulated radiances using a more complex and accurate radiative transfer model to generate the observed radiances (e.g. Raman scattering, polarization handling, surface BRDF effects) and discrepancies between the true and retrieved state vectors (e.g. aerosol type mismatches between the true and retrieval state vectors, albedo shape variations) (e.g. O'Dell et al., 2012). - 30
+Postprocessing quality screening and linear bias corrections based on various L2 retrieved parameters are then performed on XCO2.
+The corrections are based on the slope of XCO2 error versus different retrieved values, where the XCO2 error is estimated from retrieved XCO2 minus either (a) a constant value in the Southern Hemisphere, the Southern Hemisphere approximation; (b) values from surface-based observations from TCCON stations; (c) the mean of small areas (less than 1°); or (d) a multimodel mean (Mandrake et al., 2017).
+We study the effects of the postprocess bias correction in Sect.
+4.3.
+The simulations in this paper differ from the operational retrieval in that the fluorescence true state is set to zero, although fluorescence is still retrieved; and amplitudes of spectral residual patterns are not retrieved; except for these minor differences, these simulated retrievals are identical to the operational v7 retrievals.
+We refer the interested reader to O'Dell et al. (2018) for a full description of the operational retrieval, including retrieved variables and bias correction.

+Simulation studies can be used to understand and probe retrieval results.
+There are many different ways to assess errors, listed here in order of increasing complexity and nonlinearity.

+- 1. Linear estimates of errors, which assume moderate linearity of the retrieval system (Connor et al., 2008, 2016), useful for surveying impacts of different errors with linear assumptions. - Error estimates from nonlinear retrievals of simulated radiances using a fast, simplified radiative transfer, called the "surrogate model" (Hobbs et al., 2017).
+This system does not result in the discrepancy of larger actual versus predicted error. - 3.
+Error estimates from nonlinear retrievals of simulated radiances generated using the operational L2 forward model, called the "simplified true state", which has the advantage that the true state is within the span of the retrieval vector and the linear estimate should be valid. - 4.
+Error estimates from nonlinear retrievals of simulated radiances using a more complex and accurate radiative transfer model to generate the observed radiances (e.g., Raman scattering, polarization handling, surface albedo changes effects) and discrepancies between the true and retrieved state vectors (e.g., aerosol type mismatches between the true and retrieval state vector, albedo shape variations) (e.g., O'Dell et al., 2012).